detlefgerhardt/RomBrowser/README.md

 A fast bowser for vintage ROM/EPROM/FLASH images

-Inspired by Wolfgang Robel's ROM wizard with its graphical view, I wrote this similar tool to browse through large amounts of ROM images very quickly.
+Inspired by Wolfgang Robel's ROM-Wizard with its graphical view, I wrote this similar tool to browse through large amounts of ROM images very quickly.

 ## Features